Cyclokitty/js_ds_algos/README.md

 3. Check the base case.
 Is there any work left to do?
 If not, return.
 4. Do some work.
 Call your function again, making sure the arguments have changed in some fashion.

+## Runtime Complexity
+1. See notebook for notes and charts from the video lectures
+1. How to determine runtime complexity
+1. Some examples using reverse string algo and steps algo
+1. Big 'O' Notation
+1. Identifying runtime complexity
+1. Bonus: considering space complexity (amount of memory needed)